Additional Policies and Procedures

 The annual security and fire report is available online (http://wichita.edu/annualsecurityreport).
 Review safety and crime prevention information in addition to daily crime logs and crime statistics at the police website (http://wichita.edu/police).

 Title IX of the Educational Amendments of 1972 prohibits discrimination based on sex in any educational institution that receives federal funding.
 Wichita State University does not tolerate sex discrimination of any kind including: sexual misconduct, sexual harassment, relationship/sexual violence and stalking.
 These incidents may interfere with or limit an individual’s ability to benefit from or participate in the university’s educational programs or activities.
 Students are asked to immediately report incidents to the University Police Department, 316-978-3450, or the Title IX coordinator, 316-978-5177.
 Students may also report incidents to an instructor, faculty or staff member, who are required by law to notify the Title IX coordinator.
 If a student wishes to keep the information confidential, the student may speak with staff members of the Counseling and Testing Center, 316-978-3440, or Student Health Services, 316-978-3620.
-For more information, visit the Title IX website (http://wichita.edu/titleix).
+For more information, visit the Institutional Equity and Compliance website (https://wichita.edu/OIEC).

 Wichita State University is committed to provide a tobacco-free environment for the health, well-being and safety of university students, employees and visitors; accordingly, Wichita State University is a tobacco-free campus.